Astronome1/CRUDOnion/README.md

 ## A template project written in c# and the dotnet Framework demonstrating and being a starting point for creating projects with the Onion architecture

-This project is a template that was created by refactoring an existing [project](https://github.com/Astronome1/CRUDMinimalApi) to make sure the backend adheres to the onion architecture[check link](https://codewithmukesh.com/blog/onion-architecture-in-aspnet-core/).
+This project is a template that was created by refactoring an existing [project](https://github.com/Astronome1/CRUDMinimalApi) to make sure the backend adheres to the [onion architecture](https://codewithmukesh.com/blog/onion-architecture-in-aspnet-core/).
 Simple CRUD operations are performed on a User object using the Dapper ORM.

 ## How to get started with this template project